semuconsulting/PyGPSClient/README.md

 3. To connect to a GNSS receiver via USB or UART port, select the device from the listbox, set the appropriate serial connection parameters and click
 ![connect icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/usbport-1-24.png?raw=true).
 The application will endeavour to pre-select a recognised GNSS/GPS device but this is platform and device dependent.
 Press the ![refresh](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-refresh-6-16.png?raw=true) button to refresh the list of connected devices at any point.
     - `Rate bps` (baud rate) is typically the only setting that might need adjusting, but tweaking the `timeout` setting may improve performance on certain platforms.
-    - When the connection is first established, PyGPSClient will send various query messages (*one for each selected protocol*) to the receiver in an attempt to establish its model and firmware version.
-You may see a handful of 'unknown protocol' warnings in response to some of these queries - these can be disregarded.
+    - When the connection is first established, PyGPSClient will poll various hardware information messages (*one for each selected protocol*) to the receiver in an attempt to establish its model and firmware version.
+You may see a handful of 'unknown protocol' warnings in response to some of these queries - these can be disregarded. **NB:** Some receivers will not output hardware information messages at low baud rates (<38,400).
     - If you get a permissions error on attempting to connect to a serial port e.g. `[Errno 13] permission denied /dev/ttyACM0`, refer to the [Installation Guidelines - User Privileges](https://github.com/semuconsulting/PyGPSClient/blob/master/INSTALLATION.md#user-privileges).
     - The `Msg Mode` parameter defaults to `GET` i.e., periodic or poll response messages *from* a receiver.
 If you wish to parse streams of command or poll messages being sent *to* a receiver, set the `Msg Mode` to `SET` or `POLL`.
 An optional serial or socket stream inactivity timeout can also be set (in seconds; 0 = no timeout).
 4. A custom user-defined serial port can also be passed via the json configuration file setting `"userport_s":`, via environment variable `PYGPSCLIENT_USERPORT` or as a command line argument `--userport`.
 A special userport value of "ubxsimulator" invokes the experimental [`pyubxutils.UBXSimulator`](https://github.com/semuconsulting/pyubxutils/blob/main/src/pyubxutils/ubxsimulator.py) utility to emulate a GNSS NMEA/UBX serial stream.